NicoHood/Hoodloader/Readme.md

 ==========
 See the [HID project](https://github.com/NicoHood/HID) for HID related bugs.

+System Wakeup is currently not working
+System Shutdown is only working on Windows systems.

-**Programming Arduino Mega with ISP doesnt work because of fuses.**
+**Programming Arduino Mega with ISP needs a fix (see tutorial above).**
 See this for more information + fix: http://forum.arduino.cc/index.php?topic=126160.0

 Media Keys dont work on Linux out of the box (not a Hoodloader problem, this is with any Keyboard)